anirvan/1940-singh-census/README.md

 These fields are in the public domain.
 All of them come straight out of the U.S. Census, except those specified where I did additional cleanup and tagging work.

 * `name`: name
-* `parents`: names of parents (father's name typically precedes mother's)
+* `gender`: either "Male" or "Female"
+* `maritalStatus`: either "Single", "Married", "Widowed", or "Divorced"
+* `spouse`: name of spouse (in some cases, that spouse will also be in the dataset; look for a person with that name in the same censusLocation)
+* `relationshipToHead`: relationship to the census head of household, e.g. "boarder," "son" (there are 44 different statuses!)
+* `parents`: names of parents, father's name typically preceding mother's (in some cases, the parents will also be in the dataset; look for a person with that name in the same censusLocation)
 * `siblings`: names of siblings
-* `relationshipToHead`: relationship to the census head of household, e.g. "boarder," "son"
+* `raceRecorded`: how the census taker recorded their race, often includes abbreviations, e.g. "White", "Black", "Hin", "H"
+* `raceRecordedNormalized`: my normalized version of the race (e.g. I turn "H", "Hi", and "Hin" into "Hindoo")
 * `age`: age as of the date of the 1940 census, either an integer string like "21", or "<1" for children under 1 year of age
 * `birthYearApprox`: approximate birth year (calculated as the age subtracted from 1940)
 * `birthPlace`: the birthplace listed in the census, most often a country or US state, e.g. "India", "California, United States", "Sri Lanka", "Asia", "West Indian" (sic), "Inida" (sic)
-* `birthPlaceCleaned`: my attempt at correcting/normalizing the birth place to a modern geocodable location
+* `birthPlaceNormalized`: my attempt at normalizing the birth place to a modern geocodable location
 * `censusLocation`: the person's location as recorded in the census, often including a district name or number
 * `censusLocationCleaned`: my attempt at normalizing the census location to a modern geocodable location
 * `identifier`: a unique identifier for this record, expressed as a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name)